 AI helps streamline and automate most of the project cost management activities with higher accuracy by leveraging historical data in real-time for cost estimation calculations, providing reports and updates in real-time, automating approval processes to eliminate bottlenecks and minimizing manual data entry to reduce error.
 All of these benefits will have the added benefit of allowing businesses to properly reward their employees, boosting productivity and happiness.

-6. Improved data-based decision making
+6. Enriched data-based decision making

 The problem many organisations face is not that they aren’t collecting enough data, but rather they don’t know how to use their data effectively.
 AI’s ability to sift through massive volumes of data, apply analytical frameworks and present meaningful data in easy to understand formats is one of the key benefits it brings to future project managers.
 Don’t underestimate how big of a difference data-based decision making will make because IBM estimates that by 2025, the market for data-based decision making will sit at $2 trillion.